OpenMS/pyopenms-docs/docs/source/peptides_proteins.rst

     print("Peptide", seq, "has molecular formula", seq_formula)

-Isotope patterns
+Isotope Patterns
 ~~~~~~~~~~~~~~~~

-We now want to print the coarse (e.g., peaks only at nominal masses) distribution.
+We now want to print the coarse (e.g., :term:`peaks` only at nominal masses) distribution.

 .. code-block:: python
     :linenos: